contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.5.3 Emergencies

 The stake president directs the stake council in preparing a simple written plan for the stake to respond to emergencies.
-This plan should be coordinated with similar plans of other stakes in the coordinating council and with plans in the community.
+This plan should be coordinated with similar plans of other stakes in the coordinating council and with plans in the community (see [29.11](29-meetings-in-the-church.md#2911-coordinating-council-meetings)).

 The stake council makes assignments for carrying out the stake’s emergency response plan.
 The council periodically reviews and updates these assignments.